What to do if your device is infected

 That’s why it’s really important to protect yourself from malware.

-Signs that your device is infected
+Signs your device is infected

 It’s running slower than normal